dennislee22/dennislee22.github.io/docs/cdppvc/base.md

     ![](../../assets/images/cdpbase/addbase2.png)

-3. Enter the FQDN of each CDP Base host and click `Search`.
+3. Enter the FQDN of each CDP PvC Base host and click `Search`.
 Upon successful scan, the hostname alongside each host's IP address will appear.
 Check the details before clicking `Continue`.

     ![](../../assets/images/cdpbase/addbase3.png)